nutimes/som-sam-admit/README.md

   areas that are expected to report.
 - `R/`: some handy user-defined functions to comply with the principle of DRY.
-- `reports/`: The analysis report.
+- `reports/`: The analysis report and presentation.
 - `scripts/`: A set of `R` scripts used for the analysis.
 These are split into different files, based on the specific objective they
   address: